About the course

 Students will normally meet with their supervisor at least twice per term, but are likely to do so more often than this as their supervisor is typically also involved in their class teaching; students may also contact their supervisor at other times.

-The MSc is examined in two stages.
-Assessment is by coursework as well as timed unseen examination, constituting Part One of the assessment process, completed by the end of June.
-Part Two is the MSc dissertation (of 10,000 words) which is submitted in late August.
 You receive support from your tutors in devising a viable dissertation project, including discussion of relevant literature, questions of methodology and research implementation, but the actual writing of the dissertation is unsupervised providing you with an opportunity to demonstrate your skills and qualities as an independent researcher.

 Research and teaching, though this often requires a doctorate, recruitment to public bodies, the larger private companies, development agencies, NGOs etc.